Mon 15th Mar 2010

 a) Preparing the Photo

 Open up your photograph/soon-to-be-masterpiece in Photoshop and duplicate the background layer.
-Just click the layer called "Background" and drag it to this icon Warhol tutorial pic1a at the bottom of the layer window to duplicate the layer.
+Just click the layer called “Background” and drag it to this icon Photoshop Create New Layer at the bottom of the layer window to duplicate the layer.

 Rename this new layer "Photo" or something similar.

-Create a new layer (create new layer).
+Create a new layer (Photoshop Create New Layer).
 Make this new layer white.
-Drag it below the "Photo" layer and rename it "background".
-You can delete the original layer called "Background".
+Drag it below the “Photo” layer and rename it “background”.
+You can delete the original layer called “Background”.
 Your layers window should look like the one in the picture below.

 Now working on the "Photo" layer we need to clear out all the unwanted parts of the photograph.
 In this case I want to isolate the kissing couple and delete the rest i.e the background walls and sofa.